blkdev02/Introduction_to_Terraform/README.md

 # Getting Started with Terraform
 Welcome to Terraform - Getting Started.
-This is my repository for undertaking the execrise for the [Pluralsight Course Terraform - Getting Started]. (https://app.pluralsight.com/library/courses/getting-started-terraform/table-of-contents)
+This is my repository for undertaking the execrise for the [Pluralsight Course Terraform - Getting Started](https://app.pluralsight.com/library/courses/getting-started-terraform/table-of-contents).
 I have a few issues when using the repo created so,  I created this one for anyone that encounter the errors I had.
 The errors were: